 Joel and his family have lived in Barrington Township for 35 years.
 He and his wife Cathleen have raised two sons who attended Barrington High School.
 He is a strong believer in the value of well-run schools, libraries, and towns.
 These are valued institutions that deserve our attention where important services are delivered to our community.
 Joel has served as the Hoffman Estates Zoning Board of Appeals Chairperson and has served on several other community committees.
 He was a representative on the CUSD 220 referendum advisory group.
 As a professional engineer, he understands the importance of clean water, safe roads, and green infrastructure for the quality of life it brings to all of us.

-We currently have openings for Precincts 3, 7, 8, and 9.
+We currently have an opening for Precinct 3 - Inverness.
 Though you need to live in Cook County in order to assume this role, you do not have to live in the precinct you are captaining (though it's easier if you do).

 Want to find out more?
 Email us at info@barringtonareadems.org